Children's Health Protection

 regardless of race or socioeconomic status.
 The grants enable non-profit

-organizations to conduct research, provide education, and develop solutions to
+organizations to conduct research, provide education, and develop solutions

-local health and environmental issues in communities overburdened by harmful
+local health and environmental issues in communities overburdened by

 The 2012 grant solicitation is now open and will close on February 29, 2012.
 Applicants must be incorporated non-profits or tribal organizations working to educate, empower and enable their communities to understand and address local environmental and public health issues.